 RNA-Seq library preparation and sequencing was performed at the Department of Energy Joint Genome Institute (Berkeley, CA, USA).
 Libraries were created using the Illumina TruSeq Stranded Total RNA kit (Illumina, San Diego, CA, USA) following the standard protocol, which included ribosomal RNA depletion using the RiboZero bacterial kit (Illumina, San Diego, CA, USA).
 Four RNA-seq libraries were sequenced per lane on an Illumina NextSeq (Illumina, San Diego, CA, USA) in 2x151 reads using the manufacturer’s standard protocol.

 After sequence analysis, the paired-end FASTQ files were split into those containing forward and reverse reads, and forward read files were retained for further analysis.
 Sequence reads were trimmed using Trimmomatic version 0.3 (32) with the default settings except for a HEADCROP of 5, LEADING of 3, TRAILING of 3, SLIDINGWINDOW of 3:30, and MINLEN of 36.
 After trimming, the sequence reads were aligned to the N. aromaticivorans genome sequence (GenBank accession NC_007794.1) using Bowtie2 version 2.2.2 (33) with default settings except the number of mismatches was set to 1.
 Aligned sequence reads were mapped to gene locations using HTSeq version 0.6.0 (34) with default settings except that the “reverse” strandedness argument was used.
-The software edgeR version 3.26.8 (35) was used to identify significantly differentially expressed genes from pairwise analyses, using a Benjamini and Hochberg false discovery rate (FDR) less than 0.05 as a significance threshold (35–37).
+The software edgeR version 3.26.8 (35) was used to identify significantly differentially expressed genes from pairwise analyses based on q-values, using a Benjamini and Hochberg false discovery rate (FDR) less than 0.05 as a significance threshold (35–37).
 Raw sequencing reads were normalized using the reads per kilobase per million mapped reads (RPKM).
 Subsequent analyses and plots were prepared in R 3.5.1 (R Core Team (2018).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria) using the packages tidyverse 1.3.0 (Wickham et al., (2019).
 Welcome to the tidyverse.
 Journal of Open Source Software, 4(43), 1686.), reshape2 1.4.3 (Wickham (2007).
 Reshaping Data with the reshape Package.
 Journal of Statistical Software, 21(12), 1-20.), and cowplot 1.0.0 (Wilke (2019). cowplot: Streamlined Plot Theme and Plot Annotations for 'ggplot2'.).

 Construction of N. aromaticivorans mutants